How to Start Learning Pottery?

 Our recommendation:

 Start with a taster class (£35-70) to see if you enjoy pottery.
 If you love it, sign up for a 6-week course.
 Supplement with YouTube tutorials and home practice with air-dry clay between sessions.
 This combination gives the best results.
+Once you're ready to throw at home, compare the best pottery wheels for beginners UK.

 Related Questions